ppy/osu-wiki/news/2025/2025-04-30-the-followpoint-spectator-the-osu-catch-mapping-pioneer.md

 <p class="news-chat-quote__username"><a class="news-chat-quote__colour-gmt" href="https://osu.ppy.sh/users/702598">Spectator</a></p>

 For my own maps, I usually stick to a simple style because I believe that every aspect of music can be expressed without being overly complex.
-I also value aesthetics a lot, so I’d say what I care about most when mapping are playability and visual design.
+I also value aesthetics a lot, so I'd say what I care about most when mapping are playability and visual design.

 <a class="avatar news-chat-quote__avatar" href="https://osu.ppy.sh/users/17745759" style="background-image: url('/wiki/shared/avatars/-Isla-.jpg')"></a>